tdybda17/P5/readme.md

 ## How to install and run the EV3 program
 ### Mount the flash image
-First, mount the flash image (can be downloaded from: INDSÆT LINK) to a microSD card and insert it into the EV3
+First, mount the flash image (can be downloaded from: https://drive.google.com/open?id=18exlUHrVaqkd7XHxP7f4bjyn_ZMZ49qJ) to a microSD card and insert it into the EV3

 ### Connection to EV3